-The residence status of an applicant of student is determined by the Office of Admissions and Records in accordance with LSU System regulations and is based upon evidence provided in the completed application for admission and additional required documents.
-The LSU System regulations can be found at www.lsusystem.edu.
+The residence status of an applicant of student is determined by the Office of Admissions and Records in accordance with LSU regulations and is based upon evidence provided in the completed application for admission and additional required documents.

 Resident students are those who have had their domicile in the state of Louisiana continuously for at least 365 days immediately preceding the first day of classes of the semester or semester for which residence classification is sought.
 A domicile is the true, fixed, and permanent home at which the individual remains when not called elsewhere for special or temporary purposes, and the place to which the individual returns after an absence.
 Factors considered in establishing residence classification include the residence of a dependent's parents; tax returns and other financial information, particularly when emancipation is claimed; former domicile in Louisiana; location of the source of the student's income; and the state in which the student is registered to vote.

 Persons who are transferred to the state by their employer or regularly do business in Louisiana may be eligible for a waiver of nonresident fees and should contact the Office of Admissions and Records for further information.
-Students who are members of the armed forces or dependents of members of the armed forces must submit a Military Residency Form available from the Office of Admissions and Records.
+Students who are members of the armed forces, stationed in Louisiana, and their dependents must submit a Military Residency Form and supporting documents.
+The form is available online or in the Office of Admissions and Records